Note: As of January 21, 2020, the Wyze Cam Pan doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 Smart Platform Integration

-The camera integrates with Amazon Alexa and IFTTT.
-This is great if you’re already in the Amazon ecosystem, but if you’re a Google Assistant user, you might want to check out something else.
+The camera integrates with Amazon Alexa, Google Assistant and IFTTT.
+This is great if you’re already in the Amazon or Google ecosystems, but if you’re a Apple HomeKit user, you might want to check out something else.
 Full marks!

 When I say artificial intelligence in reference to home security cameras, I’m typically talking about person detection, which differentiates between people and other moving objects to give you notifications that actually matter.
-Unfortunately, the Wyze Cam Pan doesn’t have person detection or facial recognition, so you’ll definitely receive some unnecessary notifications.
-However, the camera does offer smart sound recognition for smoke and C.O alarms, so you can turn your old devices into smart ones and receive mobile notifications.
-Given the lack of person detection and facial recognition, though, I have to give the Wyze Cam Pan half marks for artificial intelligence.
+After a recent update, the Wyze Cam Pan now has person detection, which is awesome!
+The camera also offers smart sound recognition for smoke and C.O alarms, so you can turn your old devices into smart ones and receive mobile notifications.
+Full marks for A.I!

 The Wyze Cam Pan was easy to set up.
 The entire process took only about three minutes.
 First I plugged in the camera then connected it to Wi-Fi in my Wyze app.
 After scanning the QR code on the back of the camera, it synced up with my app, and voíla!
 The Wyze Cam Pan is ready to rock.
 Full marks for convenience!